aaronralls/aaronralls.github.io/_posts/2019-01-08-how-to-blog-without-a-blog.md

 ## Parting Thoughts - Just Write

-In the end there is no wrong choice, other than not starting.
+In the end, there is no wrong choice, other than not starting.
 So get out there and just write!

 [WordPressCOMLink]: https://wordpress.com/ "WordPress main site"
 [FreeBlog]: {% post_url 2019-01-10-how-to-start-a-blog-for-free %} "Free Blog"